 - Have the children read the story again, either independently or with a partner. - Use this opportunity to listen to each child and again prompt for strategy use at difficulty.

-- Have the children write their own sentence about what a goat can do: "A goat can ."
+- Have the students write and complete the following sentence: "The farmer has a ."

 Then have them draw a picture that corresponds to what they have written. - Encourage the use of proper punctuation and independent attempts to spell words correctly.